Singleton-Optimized Conformal Prediction: Experiments

 \subsection{Discussion}

 SOCOP reframes efficiency in conformal classification around the goal of producing singletons, deriving a nonconformity score from a geometric analysis of a Lagrangian relaxation of the singleton objective.
 This yields an $O(K)$ per-instance algorithm, enabling split conformal sets that preserve marginal coverage while substantially increasing singleton frequency with minimal impact on average size.
 Empirically, over image classification and LLM multiple-choice benchmarks, this reduces non-singleton rates significantly relative to length-optimized baselines at near-identical set sizes; suggesting that our method could be broadly useful in practice.

 In future work, it would be of interest to extend this method to more advanced conformal prediction methods, such as label-conditional or Mondrian conformal prediction \citep{vovk2005algorithmic}.
+Furthermore, a challenging but interesting theoretical direction is to design a nonconformity score intrinsically targeted for conditional coverage.
+This would likely entail retracing the derivation of SOCOP starting from a conditional-aware optimization objective, such as the one from \citet{gibbs2025conformal}.
+Finally, while our current protocol uses a separate tuning set to maintain validity, future work could investigate data-dependent selection of $\lambda$ using the calibration set directly to improve data efficiency, while accounting for the resulting tuning bias \citep{zeng2025parametric}.